 South Africa

 b.
-The pigment dispersion market size was estimated at USD 23.1 billion in 2021 and is expected to reach USD 23.9 billion in 2022.
+The global pigment dispersion market size was valued at USD 23.96 billion in 2022 and is expected to reach USD 25.03 billion in 2023.

 b.
 Some of the key players operating in the pigment dispersion market include BASF SE, Clariant, Ferro Corporation, Pidilite Industries Ltd., PolyOne Corporation, Solvay SA, Sudarshan Chemical Industries Limited, and Sun Chemical.